Islandora-Devops/isle-dc/docs/MVP3_README.md

 ## MVP3 Instructions

-* To install run MVP2 with Fedora (MVP3), run the install script for creating the fedora database on the ISLE8 Maria Db container.
-This is included as a seperate script called `install-fedora.sh` in the scripts directory.
+* To install run Fedora (MVP3), the following:
+  * the fedora sql file has been mounted into mysql `- ./scripts/fcrepo/sqlfiles:/docker-entrypoint-initdb.d` (_this should automatically create and install all fcrepo db users and perms_)
+  * This will only run if starting up for the first time, if one attempts to add fcrepo to a previously existing MVP2 it will fail due to a limitation by `wodby`
-  * Within a terminal, `bash isle-dc/scripts/install-fedora.sh`
+  * Within a terminal and within the project directory run the following:
+    * `bash scripts/fcrepo/generate_syn_key.sh`

+* Blazegraph TO DO - Get this running with curl
+ * `docker exec -it isle_dc_proto_blazegraph bash /scripts/install_islandora_namespace.sh`